 According to the Georgia Substance Abuse Research Alliance (SARA), 68 percent of the overdose deaths in Georgia in 2015 were directly related to heroin or other opiate use.
 The total drug overdose deaths in the state rival those from automobile accidents at more than 1,300 and counting.
 These fatalities have tripled in recent years, and much more help is needed.

 The same report indicated that the majority of counties in Georgia where the drug overdose deaths are highest have a severe shortage of treatment options.
-Rural populations as a whole are under-served in terms of having access to drug rehabs in Georgia and elsewhere.
+Rural populations as a whole are under-served in terms of having access to drug and alcohol rehabs in Georgia and elsewhere.

 What is the Cost of Addiction in Georgia?